Chateau de Commarque, Dordogne visitors guide

 The castle later got sold to the Beynac family and during the 13th and 14th centuries the castle was rebuilt in stone and expanded in size.
 Around the main building several other defensive towers and logis were built by other local noble families such as the Commarques, the Gondrix and the Cendrieux.

-The castle's fortunes changed during the Wars of Religion and eventually it fell into a state of abandon, and the tales of the templars and local piracy in the castle passed into local legend.
+The fortunes changed for chateau de Commarque during the Wars of Religion and eventually it fell into a state of abandon, and the tales of the templars and local piracy in the castle passed into local legend.
 The Chateau de Commarque itself was little known in the region and its inaccessible location in a tree lined valley led to it slowly becoming buried in silt and dirt over the centuries.

 Towards the end of the 20th century the Commarque family re-bought the castle, and the slow process of uncovering its mysteries started to take place: under the watchful guardianship of Hubert de Commarque, the owner for the last 50 years, the undergrowth and two-three metres of soil that covered the castle have been removed and the castle revealed once more.